-PG page 52 FG page 73
+PG page 48 FG page 77 Cholesterol Task

+Cholesterol (From Units 5 and 7 of the Grade 8 Framework.)

+While working this task as the student on your card, be aware of the different differentiation strategies at play in this "class".

-This task is from Unit 2 of the Grade 5 framework.
+This task is from Units 5 and 7 of the Grade 8 framework.

 To assure that we all understand the instructions, we will read through the task together.

 The facilitator should focus on vocabulary using the RATA strategy.
 This will help students with low reading abilities and ESOL students to understand what they are to do.

 It would also be good to review the Classroom Management strategies for the benefit of 'students' that need reinforcement of these ideas.

 Remind them to collaborate and work together on the task.
 They will chart their results and be prepared to share.

 Give the participants time to work through the task.
 When all groups have at least finished the "Good or Bad?" portion of the task, stop and begin the presentations.

-Slide Essential Principles of Differentiation Discuss the solutions and what differentiation strategies were evident.
+Discuss the solutions and what differentiation strategies were evident.

 Be sure that the discussion includes the standards that are addressed within the task.

+Slide Essential Principles of Differentiation Show slide.

+Essential Principles of Differentiation

-Show slide.
-Good Curriculum Comes First All Tasks Should Be Respectful of the Learner When in Doubt, Teach Up Use Flexible Grouping Become an Assessment Junkie Grade for Growth
+- 1. Good Curriculum Comes First

+- All Tasks Should Be Respectful of the Learner

+- 3. When in Doubt, Teach Up

+- 4. Use Flexible Grouping

+- 5. Become an Assessment Junkie

+- 6. Grade for Growth

+--Tomlinson & Eidson, Differentiation in Practice, Grades 5-9, 13-15.